How to create an empathy map

 • Abandons cart

-This quadrant requires a bit of conjecture since you can’t actually read your users’ thoughts.
+This quadrant requires a bit of conjecture since you can’t actually read your users’ thoughts, and they may not articulate what they’re feeling.
 But you can make educated guesses.
 Here are some examples of the thoughts your users may have:

 • Ugh, I don’t want to get up and find my credit card.